kennylevinsen/serve2d/README.md

          "address": ":80",

          // Maximum read size for protocol detection before fallback or failure.
-         // Defaults to 128
+         // Defaults to 128.
          "maxRead": 10,

-         // Whether or not to log things (optional, defaults to false).
-         "logging": true,

-         // If logging to file is wanted rather than stdout, set this to the
+         // Logging to stdout.
-         // wanted filename (optional, defaults to logging to stdout).
+         // Defaults to false.
+         "logStdout": true,

+         // Logging to file.
+Note that only one logging destination can be
+         // enabled at a given time.
+         // Defaults to empty string, meaning disabled.
-         "logFile": "serve2d.log", // Filename if log t
+         "logFile": "serve2d.log",

          // The enabled ProtocolHandlers.
          "protocols": [